Featured image courtesy of Zimbio.com (Feb. 19, 2018 – Source: Elsa/Getty Images North America)

 If there’s one thing that first-year manager Alex Cora has made abundantly clear, it’s that he will not rush players back and risk re-injury.
 With that in mind, Thornburg will probably spend the first few weeks on the roster with a very limited workload.
 Chances are, he won’t pitch in back-to-back games or go more than one inning at a time for a little while.

 While this may be frustrating to some, as bullpen depth is something of an issue on this team, it is undoubtedly the right move.
 Thornburg lost the past season and a half of baseball to injury, and the Red Sox can’t afford to lose him again.
-It’s far more important to have him in September than in May, and Cora’s been playing the long game all season.
+It’s far more important to have him in September than July, and Cora’s been playing the long game all season.

 This leaves the 7th inning to Thornburg, and this trio should form one of the best late-inning groupings in baseball.
 Thornburg, Kelly, and Kimbrel can shut down any lineup, so if the starting pitcher can make it to the sixth inning with the led, the game’s basically over.